lpsinger/requests-gracedb/README.md

 # gracedb-sdk

 A modern, performant REST API client for GraceDB, based on [Requests](http://python-requests.org/).
+For documentaton, see https://gracedb-sdk.readthedocs.io.

 ## Benchmarks